Helena (Brazilian TV series): Production

-Helena, along with O Noviço (which succeeded it) were the first mini telenovelas, named that on the time, for being written for 20 episodes, premiering the 6 pm timeslot and adaptations of brazillian literature.
+Helena, along with O Noviço (which succeeded it) were the first mini telenovelas, named that on the time, for being written for 20 episodes, premiering the 6 pm timeslot and adaptations of Brazilian literature.
 The entire telenovela was recorded in 12 days.

 The character Helena was gonna be cast to Bete Mendes, which would do a romantic pair with Osmar Prado (Estácio), but the creator Gilberto Braga was cast in his next production, Bravo!, created along with Janete Clair, in which Bete portrayed Lia Di Lorenzo.
 Lúcia Alves, which was chosen to replace Bete on the place of Helena, initially was cast as Eugênia, a character which was ultimately portrayed by Ângela Valério.

 The external scenes, e.g. Helena and Estácio riding on horses, were recorded on the Palmares Farm, in Santa Cruz, Rio de Janeiro.
 During the recording of an external scene, actress Lúcia Alves fell and sprained her ankle, almost needing to be sidelined.

 The sets and costumes were the responsibility of set designer Arlindo Rodrigues, who at the time was the carnival of the Rio de Janeiro samba school Mocidade Independente de Padre Miguel.